-Line up the raw edges of the bodice, right sides together and sew.
+Line up the raw edges of the bodice, right sides together, and sew.
 Finish this seam with your preferred method.
-I don’t recommend the pinking shears in case you cut off the tied off elastic thread.
+I don’t recommend the pinking shears for this as there is a chance you could cut off the tied-off elastic thread.

 Step 3: Assembling the skirt.

-Line up the 2 skirt pieces, right sides together and sew both sides.
+Line up the two skirt pieces, right sides together, and sew along both sides.
 Finish these seams

-Sew a gathering/basting stitch along the top or the skirt.
+Sew a gathering/basting stitch along the top of the skirt.

 Lay the bodice out flat and gather the skirt to the width of the bodice PLUS 1 INCH. (so it is actually 2 inches wider when you open everything up.
 (The extra width will help keep the stitches from popping when your child takes the dress on and off.)

-Divide the bodice up into 4 sections and mark with a pin.
+Divide the bodice up into four sections and mark with a pin.

 Do the same with the skirt.

-Line up the raw edges of the skirt and bodice right sides together, matching up the pins.
-Finish pining the skirt to the bodice, gently stretching the bodice to fit the gathered skirt.
+Line up the raw edges of the skirt and bodice, right sides together, matching up the pins.
+Finish pinning the skirt to the bodice, gently stretching the bodice to fit the gathered skirt.

-Sew skirt and bodice together, right below/along the gathering stitch.
+Sew the skirt and bodice together, right below/along the gathering stitch.
 Finish this seam.